banisterious/obsidian-canvas-roots/docs/user-guide.md

 - `DIV` - Divorce events → `spouse1_divorce_date`
 - `PLAC` - Marriage locations → `spouse1_marriage_location`

-See [specification.md §5](specification.md) for complete GEDCOM integration details.

 ### After Import

 1. **Wait for sync completion** - If bidirectional sync is enabled, Canvas Roots automatically processes all imported relationships to ensure reciprocal links (e.g., when a person has a father, the father's note is updated with that person as a child).
 Progress notifications show sync status.